Graduate School

 Graduate Faculty

 Each graduate faculty member is authorized to perform specific activities within a particular graduate program.
-The head and academic dean of each unit are responsible for nominating faculty members for these activities, subject to review and approval by the Graduate Council.
+The unit leader and academic dean are responsible for nominating faculty members for these activities, subject to review and approval by the Graduate Council.

 Academic Units

 Academic units have a major role in the success of graduate education.
-Within the general rules of the Graduate School, the academic units establish and teach courses, maintain a graduate faculty to teach and supervise research, establish their own admission standards and specific graduate certificate and degree requirements, make graduate student appointments, and provide advice and supervision for their graduate students.
+Following Graduate Council guidelines, the academic units develop curricula, maintain a graduate faculty to teach and supervise research, establish their admission standards and specific graduate certificate and degree requirements, make graduate student appointments (for example assistantships, fellowships, or employment), and advise and supervise their graduate students.

 The official Graduate Tuition and Fee Schedule can be found on the OSU Business Affairs website.
-Tuition and fees for the next year are usually finalized during the month of July prior to the academic year start.
+Tuition and fees for the next year are usually finalized in late spring term prior to the academic year start.

 For questions about what qualifies for Oregon residency status, please visit the Office of Admissions’ residency website.